quickintegrate/docs/docs/Core Development/Triggers/File.md

 <img src={useBaseUrl('/img/Core Development/Trigger_config/File_config.png')} />;

-In File configurations operation, sourcePath, channelName, filePattern(drop-down list with patterns such as CSV, JSON etc.), listenerDelay and destinationPath(to be defined in properties file) needs to be defined.
+Right click the tigger node to add the File configurations operation, sourcePath, channelName, filePattern(drop-down list with patterns such as CSV, JSON etc.), listenerDelay and destinationPath(to be defined in properties file) needs to be defined.

 <img src={useBaseUrl('/img/Core Development/file pattern.png')}/>;